moxiegirl/getstarted/content/windows/started.md

 +++
-title = "Get Started with Docker" description = "Getting started with Docker" keywords = ["beginner, tutorial, Docker"] [menu.windows] identifier = "windows_getstarted"
+title = "Get Started with Docker" description = "Getting started with Docker" keywords = ["beginner, getting started, Docker"] [menu.windows] identifier = "windows_getstarted"
 +++

-# Get Started with Docker on Windows
+# Get Started with Docker for Windows

-##### This tutorial is intended for users on Windows 8 or Windows server systems.
+##### This getting started is intended for users on Linux systems such as Ubuntu.
 Not your operating system?
-You can choose the tutorial for [Linux](/linux/started) or [Mac OS X](/mac/started).
+You can choose the getting started for [Linux](/linux/started) or [Mac OS X](/mac/started).

-This tutorial introduces fundamental Docker features by guiding you through some simple tasks.
-It takes approximately 30 minutes to complete.
+This getting started introduces fundamental Docker features by guiding you through some simple tasks.
+It takes approximately 45 minutes to complete.
 You'll learn how to:

 * install Docker
 * run a software image in a container